route/pump/README.md

     $ gem install pump
     $ rvmsudo pump install

+NOTE: If you have installed pow and you don't want uninstall it that I have good news.
+You can install pump and remove ipfw rule:

+    sudo ipfw list | grep 20559
+    sudo delete NUM

+Where NUM is first column of command output.
+Note that if you restart system you should repeat steps again.

 ### Usage

 After `pump install`, you should create symbol link to your project.